 The ability to find value, and bankroll management.
 Even a great handicapper will lose money if they don’t know how to properly stake their bets, and great bankroll management isn’t enough if you are placing negative expected value bets or have poor handicapping.
 In this article we will have a quick look at a number of different bankroll management techniques, both good and bad, to help you keep betting longer and hopefully more profitably.

 Before ever placing a bet it is vitally important to set your bankroll (also known as your bank).
 This is the total amount of money you will use in your betting, and should be set for a period of time (eg a year).
 Most importantly, this is money that you are willing to lose, and money you already have (you should not borrow money for betting), and can afford to lose.
+By the way, if you want to get soccer bet prediction, we recommend that you follow the link provided and subscribe to the blog section updates.

 The total size of your bankroll is an individual thing, it may be $100, it may be $100,000.
 The size of your bankroll is irrelevant when it comes to all of the strategies outlined below as they will deal with percentages, so don’t get to hung up on the total size.
 This is especially important for those beginning, or wanting to start again using a solid foundation, losing a $100 learning is much better than losing $10,000.